alina-yur/nljug-native-spring-boot/README.md

 ### ML-enabled PGO 👩‍🔬

-The PGO approach described above, where the profiles are collected during a training run and tailored to your app, is the recommended way to do PGO in Native Image.
+The PGO approach described above— where the profiles are collected during a training run and tailored to your app — is the recommended way to do PGO in Native Image.

-There can be situations though when collecting profiles is not possible – for example, because of your deployment process.
-In that case, it's still possible to get profiling information and optimize the app based on it via machine learning enabled PGO.
-Native Image contains a pre-trained ML model that predicts the probabilities of the control flow graph branches, which lets us additionally optimize the app.
-This is again available in Oracle GraalVM activates automatically in the absence of user-provided profiles.
+However, there can be situations  when it’s not possible to collect profiles for example, because of your deployment process.
+In that case, it's still possible to get profiling information and optimize your app via machine-learning-enabled PGO.
+Native Image contains a pre-trained ML model that predicts the probabilities of control flow graph branches, which enables it to additionally optimize the app.
+This is again available in Oracle GraalVM: it activates automatically in the absence of user-provided profiles.

-If you are curious about the impact if this optimization, you can disable it with `-H:-MLProfileInference`.
+If you are curious about the impact of this kind of optimization, you can disable it with `-H:-MLProfileInference`.
 In our measurements, this optimization provides ~6% runtime performance improvement, which is pretty cool for an optimization you automatically get out of the box.

 ### G1 GC 🧹

-There could be different GC strategies.
-The default GC in Native Image, Serial GC, can be beneficial in certain scenarios, for example if you have a short-lived application or want to optimize memory usage.
+There are various GC implementations in Native Image.
+The default GC in Native Image, Serial GC, can be beneficial for example if you have a short-lived application or want to optimize memory usage.

-If you are aiming for the best peak throughput, it's always wirth to evaulate using the G1 GC (Note that you need Oracle GraalVM for it).
+If you are aiming for the best peak throughput, Oracle GraalVM provides support for G1 GC.

 In our `optimized` profile it's enabled via `<buildArg>--gc=G1</buildArg>`.